-The stable outlooks reflect the expectations that the organization will continue to report consistently favorable underwriting and operating results while maintaining the strongest balance sheet strength assessment.
-Its performance and balance sheet strength are supported by its market position, diversification and management expertise, reinforcing the stable outlooks.
+The positive outlook on the Long-Term ICR reflects the expectations that the organization will continue to report consistently favorable underwriting and operating results while maintaining metrics that support the strongest level of balance sheet strength assessment.
+Its performance and balance sheet strength are supported by its market position, diversification and management expertise.
+The outlook on the FSR is stable.